 I’m a storyteller.

-I am currently Creative Director with Foundry360 where I collaborate with a diverse collection of clients (Bank of America, Home Depot, Capital One Travel, Regions Financial Corporation, and Mars, to name a handful) while art-directing, designing and managing digital and interactive projects, motion graphics, custom-published magazines and other collateral.
+I am currently Creative Director with Foundry360, an award-winning content marketing agency, where I collaborate with a diverse collection of clients (Bank of America, Home Depot, Capital One Travel, Regions Bank, John Deere, and Mars, to name a few) while art-directing, designing and managing digital and interactive projects, custom-published magazines, motion graphics and other collateral.

 (text continues after photos)